Note: This post has grown significantly in the last eleven

 11. This one admittedly came on a bit later, but I’m not changing the title of this article because of it.
 Non-binary people aren’t all skinny, AFAB, white teens.
 Period.
 We’re not.
 We’re all shapes, ages, sizes, ethnicities, faiths… non-binary people are as diverse as the rest of the planet, so stop writing us cookie-cutter style.

 I’m flagging myself on that last one.
-Brinn, a non-binary secondary character in my current WIP is young and white.
+Brinn, a non-binary secondary character in my novel Keeping House is young, skinny, and white.
 The birth assignment is none of your business, though it does come up twice.
 The first time is when another non-binary character is correcting someone for accidentally revealing Brinn’s birth assignment and the other is in a courtroom (the binary is widely strict there).
 As far as Brinn being young, well, they are, and being white?
 Brinn’s from a rural, predominantly white county (I know because I grew up one county over), and I write diverse fiction in general so that’s okay.
 I’m letting Brinn be Brinn, and writing them as something other than this would have been unrealistic.

 12. Provided by fellow writer A. M. Leibowitz, “(S)top writing AMAB non-binary characters as sex workers and drag queens who don’t take their makeup off (or both).
 AMAB non-binary people have just as much range as AFAB non-binary folks, but you wouldn’t think any of us do based on how often these stereotypes show up about us.
 Also, even when they aren’t sex workers, they tend to be hyper sexualized.”
 The key word here is range.
 AFAB, AMAB… make your non-binary character an individual.
 Again, no cookie-cutters, please.